haxzie/mr-soss-probot/README.md

-# Probot Netlify Deploy Preview Notifier
+# Probot Welcome Bot
-> A GitHub App built with [Probot](https://github.com/probot/probot) that creates comment on PR with netlify deploy preview link.
+> A GitHub App built with [Probot](https://github.com/probot/probot) that creates welcome comments on PRs and Issues.

 ## Setup